joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-07-minimize-product.md

 The code below quickly finds the optimal strategy for every possible four-card sequence.
 It confirms our educated guess that we should put first-cards showing $4$ and under on the left and $5$ and above on the right, and it yields an overall expectation of about $1056.84$, which is about $45.18\%$ of the expectation of playing randomly.

 Here's a chart detailing the crux of the strategy, which is the placement of the second card (in the chart, "UL" means upper-left, etc.).
 As you can see, the strategy resists easy summary---there's no simple intuition behind it.
+However, a few observations make some sense of it.
+In general we want low numbers to end up on the left and high ones on the right, the interesting exception being a first-card value of $0$, where the upper-right card will have an out-sized effect on the product.
+And we profit from matching very low numbers with not-so-high numbers and not-so-low numbers with very high ones (for example, $19\times 35$ is $665$, whereas $15\times 39$ is $585$, which helps explain why when the first card is $1$ a second-card $9$ goes in the bottom-right, whereas when the first card is $3$ a second-card $5$ goes in the upper-right).

 ![Second Card Placement](/img/MinimalProduct.png)